 Figure 9-98b—EHT variant User Info field of MU-RTS TXS Trigger frame

+TGbn editor: Please add the following paragraph at the end of the 9.3.1.22.9 (MU-RTS Trigger frame format) (#3129):

-(#3129)The P2P Group ID subfield indicates the group ID of the P2P group to which the trigger frame is addressed for TXOP allocation.
+The P2P Group ID subfield indicates the group ID of the P2P group to which the Trigger frame is addressed for TXOP allocation.
 The subfield is reserved if the TXOP Mode subfield value is not equal to 3.

 9.4.2.326 QoS Characteristics element